SHARE

 Can I Make the Cookies Gluten-Free?

-You can substitute the all-purpose flour for 1:1 gluten-free flour if you're avoiding gluten.
+Absolutely!
+You can substitute the all-purpose flour with GF all-purpose flour or 1:1 gluten-free flour if you’re avoiding gluten.

 MADE OUR RECIPE(S)?